WAR885/Datathon-2025/README.md

 Lastly, next month's prediction can help create a profit forecast as well as understanding which items are in demand, thus understanding how many of these items to make.

-NOTE: There is a bug where the widget for the monthly data is squished.
-It only sometimes does this and I was not able to figure this bug out.
-If this happens, run the program again and it shouldn't be squished"
+NOTE: There is a bug where the widget for the monthly data is squished if you enter it while in full screen.Enter the monthly data tab first and then go full screen.
+I did not have enough time to figure out how to debug this."